Arkansas State Red Wolves

-The Arkansas State Red Wolves are the athletic teams of Arkansas State University.
-They are a member of the Sun Belt Conference in all sports except women's bowling, a sport not sponsored by that league, competing at the National Collegiate Athletic Association (NCAA) Division I level.
-The bowling team competes in the single-sport Southland Bowling League.
+The Arkansas State Red Wolves are the athletic teams of Arkansas State University, competing at the National Collegiate Athletic Association (NCAA) Division I level.
+They are a member of the Sun Belt Conference in all sports except women's bowling, a sport not sponsored by that league.
+As of the 2023-24 NCAA bowling season, the bowling team competed in Conference USA, which absorbed the single-sport Southland Bowling League after the 2022–23 season.

 Sports sponsored

 Baseball

 Under head coach Keith Kessinger, ASU's baseball team usually finished in the middle of the pack in the SBC.
 ASU has claimed several victories over major teams in the last few years, including wins over the University of Mississippi, University of Kentucky, and Michigan State University.
 Arkansas State University director of athletics Dr. Dean Lee announced on July 1, 2008, that Tommy Raffo had been named head coach of the Red Wolves baseball team.
 Raffo was hired from Mississippi State after the controversial retirement of Ron Polk at MSU.